stefanoslig/blog/_posts/ngrx-signals-store.md

 - Specify which properties a store should contain in order to be possible to use them in a store.
 - Re-use the same functionality accross different stores

 You can create a custom feature using the `signalStoreFeature` function.
-In the same way with the `signalStore` function, it receives one or more core or custom features as input argument(s).
-In the same way with the signal store function, it will first perform the logic of the first provided feature and then use that value to perform the logic of the next feature function and so on.
+Similarly to the `signalStore` function, it takes one or more core or custom features as input argument(s).
+It will first execute the logic of the first provided feature and then use that value to execute the logic of the next feature function and so on.
 One of the simplest examples of a custom feature is the following `withClipboard` feature.
-It enables us to copy text to clipboard and saves the copied text to the store.
+It enables you to copy text to the clipboard and saves the copied text in the store.

 ```ts
 ...